Should I have a joint trust with my spouse?

 Joint Revocable Trust – “Cons”

-- A joint revocable trust will at some point have to deal with the death of one of the join owners.
+- A joint revocable trust will at some point have to deal with the death of one of the joint owners.
 It can become confusing and costly to draft a trust that will identify the irrevocable portion at the death of the first spouse, versus what remains revocable.
 It’s difficult to identify which assets become irrevocable and drafting how to grant an election for tax purposes is cumbersome and confusing both in drafting and actual implementation.
 The surviving spouse is left to sort all this out with attorneys or accountants which can quickly become time-consuming and expensive.

 - Despite a portion of the joint revocable trust still being revocable after the death of the first spouse, it is difficult and confusing to draft language allowing a surviving spouse to make amendments to their part of the trust after the first spouse is gone.